 Neural networks can solve almost any problem.
 Problems like identifying signatures on bank cheques, cluttering spoken words of different languages, credit card fraudulent transactions, and even unwanted email.
 Point to note here is neural networks are a very effective, powerful and excellent tool to find the output for any issue but keep in mind that just because you have a new hammer, it doesn’t mean that everything is a nail (highlighted text taken from internet).
 We need to understand, the design on paper and strategies our path for the solution to a problem in hand.

 ANN’s learn, get trained and adjust automatically like we humans do.
 Though ANN’s are inspired by the human brain but for a fact they run on a far simpler plane.
 The structure of neurons is now used for machine learning thus called artificial learning.
 This development has helped various problems to come to an end especially where layering is needed for refinement and granular details are needed.

 There are several kinds of Neural Networks in deep learning.
 Which one needs to be picked is entirely depends upon the data to train and end goal.
 Voice recognition kind of challenges might need combinations.
 Neural networks consist of input and output layers and at least one hidden layer.

 - Convolutional Neural Networks.

-The most widely used type of neural networks is RNN- Recurrent Neural Networks.
+The most widely used type of neural network is RNN- Recurrent Neural Networks.
 In RNNs data flow is in multiple directions.
-These networks are employed for highly complex tasks i.e voice recognition, handwriting and language recognition etc. Thus RNNSs abilities are quite a limitless.
+These networks are employed for highly complex tasks i.e voice recognition, handwriting and language recognition, etc. Thus RNNSs abilities are quite limitless.

 Artificial Neural Networks Components